kurtjd/rust-apple2/README.md

 though I plan to improve this a bit more as it seems certain disks don't boot correctly, which means I may have some inaccuracies in my emulation.

 ### RAM
-Supports 48k of RAM, and an additional 12k of ROM.
-Fortunately the Apple II+ didn't utilize bank switching, so didn't have to worry about that!
+Supports 48k + 16k of RAM, as well as 12k of ROM.

+Like most 8-bit CPUs of the time, the 6502 only has a 16-bit address space (thus can address 64k bytes total), so the language card peripheral was created to allow for an additional 16k of RAM via bank switching, which this emulator supports.

 ## Build